epam/edp-keycloak-operator/docs/api.md

-KeycloakSpec defines the desired state of Keycloak
+KeycloakSpec defines the desired state of Keycloak.

 <table>
     <thead>